Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 Gary Bisbee - RBC Capital Markets LLC

 Dave, you better not be a stranger in this new role.
-It won't be the same without you running the calls and everything else but congratulations on the decision to move in a new role next year, thee (24:15).
+It won't be the same without you running the calls and everything else but congratulations on the decision to move in a new role next year.
 I guess, getting on to questions, so I continue to get a lot of questions about the lease consortium economics and I wondered if I could just ask a couple of high-level questions about that, relative to how you framed it in the past.
 So when you started to really ramp up the strategy, you talked about, at maturity, being able to earn a higher gross margin from this despite some of the higher startup costs, in part because of the larger scale of some of the centers.
 And I guess, is that...

 (24:45)?